Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

 where $\alpha>0$ is the lapse function, $\gamma_{\mu \nu} = g_{\mu \nu} + n_\mu n_\nu$ is the spatial metric induced on the hypersurfaces $\Sigma$, $\beta^i$ is the spatial shift vector, and $dx^i$ is the spatial coordinates displacement.
 Likewise, the components of the normal field are given by

-For the dynamical evolution of the spacetime, we are using the BSSNOK scheme~(\cite{Baumgarte:1998te} and references therein) for the TOV runs, while for the BNS runs we make use of the Z4c scheme~(\cite{Hilditch:2012fp} and references therein).\footnote{We note that this choice of evolution scheme is somewhat arbitrary.}
+For the dynamical evolution of the spacetime, we are using the BSSNOK scheme~(\cite{Baumgarte:1998te} and references therein) for the TOV runs {in order to compare our results with those reported in the literature}, while we make use of the Z4c scheme~for the BNS runs (\cite{Hilditch:2012fp} and references therein) {because of its constraint violation damping properties, which allow more accurate solutions of the Einstein field equations, especially in the presence of matter.}